-The raw water supplied for the project site would come to the City's Barton Road WTP from Folsom Lake via conveyance facilities owned and operated by the BoR.
-The pumping capacity for the City at the BoR pumping plant is limited to 150 cubic feet (4.2 cubic meters) per second or 96.9 mgd (366.8 mld).
-As described above, potable water demands at buildout of the City, including the No Action Alternative, equate to an average day demand of 52.7 mgd (199.5 mld) and a maximum day demand of 96.4 mgd (364.9 mld).
-Since pumping capacity of BoR facilities assigned to the City exceeds demands at buildout of the City, including the No Action Alternative, the raw water pumping facilities would be adequate to serve future needs of the City.
+The raw water supplied for the Proposed Action would come to the City of Roseville's Barton Road WTP from Folsom Lake via conveyance facilities owned and operated by the BoR.
+The pumping capacity for the City of Roseville at the BoR pumping plant is limited to 150 cubic feet (4.2 cubic meters) per second or 96.9 mgd (366.8 mld).
+As described above, potable water demands at buildout of the City, including the Proposed Action, equate to an average day demand of 51.6 mgd (195.3 mld) and a maximum day demand of 94.4 mgd (357.3 mld).
+Since pumping capacity at BoR facilities exceeds demands at buildout of the City, including the Proposed Action, the raw water pumping facilities would be adequate to serve future needs of the City.

-In summary, the City's WTP has sufficient treatment capacity to meet the needs of the No Action Alternative and buildout of the City.
-In addition, BoR raw water pumping facilities would be adequate to serve future needs of the City, including the No Action Alternative.
-This indirect effect is considered less than significant.
+In summary, the City's WTP has sufficient treatment capacity to meet the needs of the Proposed Action and buildout of the City of Roseville.
+In addition, BoR raw water pumping facilities would be adequate to serve future needs of the City, including the Proposed Action.
+This effect is considered less than significant.
 Mitigation is not required.
-No direct effects would occur.